 History of the Tudor kitchens >

-Create genuine 16th century dishes in your own home by watching these easy to follow cook-along videos, filmed in the Tudor kitchens at Hampton Court Palace or watch our Georgian cookalong video to see how to make chocolate port.
+Create genuine 16th century dishes in your own home by watching these easy to follow Tudor cookalong videos, filmed in the Tudor kitchens at Hampton Court Palace or watch our Georgian cookalong video to see how to make chocolate port.

 The Taste of the Fire

 This book, written by our own curators and food archaeologists, explores eating at court, the Tudor diet and food production in the kitchens.
 It contains many authentic Tudor recipes adapted for contemporary cooks.